hackingthegenome/regulomeDB-scraper/README.md

 python RegulomeDBScraper.py --I (put location of your input file here) --O (output file name here)

 For now, make sure your input is in 0-based coordinate format.
-I am planning to add support for other formats in the future.
+I am planning to add support for other formats in the future if the demand is there.

 ************
 Other Notes